The Evolution of Hospitality Marketing in 2025: Why Digital Experience Now Defines Guest Experience

 Ciandra Smit is the Operations Manager at Infinity Curve, where she oversees operational workflows, internal systems, and content execution across multiple digital platforms and client initiatives.
 With hands-on experience spanning technical product support, usability testing, and content production, Ciandra plays a key role in ensuring that projects are delivered efficiently, accurately, and at scale.

 Before stepping into operations leadership, she worked closely with product teams as a Technical Product Specialist, contributing to quality assurance, user experience validation, and platform optimization.
-Her background in administrative operations and frontline service environments further strengthens her ability to manage processes, documentation, coordination, and stakeholder communication.
+Her background in administrative operations and service-driven environments strengthened her ability to manage processes, documentation, coordination, and stakeholder communication with consistency and accountability.